zjchao/octavia/specs/version0.5/amphora-manager-interface.rst

             raise NotImplementedError

         def get_amphora(self, amphora_name = None, amphora_id = None):
-            """ Try to find an amphora given its name or id
+            """ Try to find a amphora given its name or id

             :param amphora_name: the name of the desired amphora
             :param amphora_id: the id of the desired amphora